sno2/wiz/README.md

 Wiz is very early in stage, so please make sure you lock your versions to reduce confusing errors from breaking changes.

+## Goals

+- Support all types of request methods supported by fetch.

+- Have JSDoc for all publicly-exposed members.

+- `WizClient` class

+- Transformer Plugin (transform keys of returned objects)

+- Comprehensive testing

 ## API

 // TODO